esnt/stat386-blog-theme/_posts/2022-08-01-sample-post.md

 layout: post
 title:  "How to create a blog post"
 author: Shannon Tass
-description: A sample post to show with instructions on how to create a new blog post
+description: A sample post instructions on how to create a new blog post
 image:
 ---